Charles Burnett (director): Early life and education

-Early career
+Career

-Burnett's earliest works include his UCLA student films made with friends, Several Friends (1969) and The Horse (1973), in which he was the director, producer, and editor.
+Burnett's earliest works include his UCLA student films made with friends, Several Friends (1969) and The Horse (1973), for which he was the director, producer, and editor.
+Burnett was involved in many shorts that include Several Friends (1969), The Horse (1973), When It Rains (1995), Olivia's Story (2000), and Quiet as Kept (2007).
+When It Rains follows the story about a musician that tries to assist his friend with paying her rent.
+Quiet as Kept is a story about a relocated family after Hurricane Katrina.

-Major films

-Killer of Sheep (1978)
+1978–1989: Film debut and breakthrough

 Burnett's first full-length feature film, Killer of Sheep, was his UCLA master's thesis.
 It took Burnett five years to finish, apparently due to the imprisonment of one of the film's actors, and was released to the public in 1978.
 The cast consisted mainly of his friends and film colleagues and it was filmed primarily with a handheld camera, seemingly in documentary style.
 The main character was played by Henry G. Sanders, a Vietnam veteran who had studied cinema at Los Angeles City College and was enrolled in several classes at UCLA.
 Sanders went on to a career in films and TV, including roles in Rocky Balboa, ER, Miami Vice, and The West Wing.
 The lead female character in Killer of Sheep was played by Kaycee Moore, who went on to act in former UCLA classmate Julie Dash's film Daughters of the Dust.
 The story follows the protagonist Stan, a slaughterhouse worker, who struggles to make enough money to support his family.
 According to the film's website, the movie “offers no solutions; it merely presents life”.
 Killer of Sheep revolves around rituals, in the family, childhood, oppression, and resistance to oppression.
 The soundtrack of ballads, jazz, and blues includes artists Faye Adams, Dinah Washington, Gershwin, Rachmaninov, Paul Robeson, and Earth Wind & Fire.
 The film was only screened occasionally because of its poor 16mm print quality and failed to find widespread distribution due to the cost and complexity of securing music rights.
 It was restored by the UCLA Film & Television archive in a new 35mm print of much higher quality.
 The re-released film won an array of awards including the critics' award at the Berlin International Film Festival, first place at the Sundance Film Festival in the 1980s, then called the USA Film Festival, and a Special Critics' Award from the 2007 New York Film Critics Circle.
 It was an inductee of the 1990 National Film Registry list.
 In addition, it was chosen as one of the 100 Essential Films of All Time by the National Society of Film Critics in 2002.
 Burnett was awarded a Guggenheim Foundation Fellowship in 1981, following the film's completion.